moises-nimolabs/lifehack/readme.md

 docker-compose run --rm node bash
 ```
 You'll be inside the docker container to perform the required npm installations.
 Once there, run the commands in the following order:
+`IMPORTANT: wait for all the processes to finish to proceed to the next`
+`IMPORTANT: since I use Docker Linux containers, I make sure --no-bin-links is added as parameter to avoid conflicts with the packages`
+`IMPORTANT: angular installation and normal npm installation requires confirmation, make sure you confirm`
 ```
 npm install -g @angular/cli
 npm install --no-bin-links